octobercms/docs/3.x/cms/ajax/observe-controls.md

 </div>
 ```

-The parent control element is available via `this.element` and child elements selected with `querySelector` for a single element, or `querySelectorAll` for multiple elements.
+The parent control element is available via `this.element`.
+Any child element can be selected with `querySelector` for a single element, or `querySelectorAll` for multiple elements.

 ```js
 class extends oc.ControlBase {